Partner, Innovate, and Grow - Join the Zonka Feedback Partnership Program Today! Learn more ➝

 A high NPS positions your enterprise as a customer-centric leader.
 This means that your company is perceived as prioritizing customer needs and satisfaction above all else.
 This strong customer focus translates into several competitive advantages such as:

-• Market Dominance: NPS leaders often outperform competitors and show future growth by a factor of two or more (Source: Bain & Company).
+• Market Dominance: NPS leaders often outperform competitors and show future growth by a factor of two or more.
 For example, technology companies with consistently high relative Net Promoter Scores might capture twice the market share of their closest competitor.

 • Strategic Partnerships: A strong NPS attracts strategic partners seeking to align with customer-centric brands.
 Companies with high NPS scores are often seen as more attractive partners due to their loyal customer base and positive brand reputation.

-• Innovation Catalyst: NPS feedback fuels product innovation, keeping your enterprise ahead of the competition.
-A consumer electronics company increased sales by 15% after leveraging NPS insights to enhance product features.
+• Innovation Catalyst: NPS feedback fuels product innovation, keeping your company ahead of the competition.
 By understanding customer needs and preferences, companies can develop products that truly resonate with their target market.

 NPS Revenue